markokraemer/OACE/framework.md

 ## Comprehension Layer
 **Description:**
 The Comprehension Layer is the foundational stage where high-level strategies are formulated to achieve the set objective(s).
 It involves an in-depth analysis of the current environment, meaning existing files & code-snippets and their current state, then devising strategic plans to alter this state to meet the objectives.
-This layer acts as the brain's strategic center, conducting deep investigation and research to establish overarching goals and strategic directions.
+This layer acts as the brain's strategic center, conducting deep investigation and research to establish a strategic direction under contextual consideration.

 **Input:**
 - Objective/Goal Definition: A articulation of the desired outcome or goal